tableau/server-client-python/docs/docs/page-through-results.md

 ### Use list comprehensions and generator expressions

 The `Pager` generator can also be used in list comprehensions or generator expressions for compactness and easy filtering.
-Generator expressions will use less memory than list comprehsnsions.
+Generator expressions will use less memory than list comprehensions.
 The following example shows how to use the `Pager` generator with list comprehensions and generator expressions:

 ```py
 # List comprehension